-Don’t get me wrong, Jekyll served me well for years.
-My previous setup was solid:
+Jekyll served me well.
+Really well, actually.
+My setup was solid:

 - Ruby-based static site generator

-Managing Ruby versions, gems, and dependencies became increasingly painful.
-Every time I wanted to make a quick update, I’d spend 20 minutes just getting the local environment running again.
+Every time I wanted to make a quick edit—update a blog post, tweak some styles—I’d spend 20 minutes just getting my local environment running again.
+Ruby versions, gem conflicts, bundler updates…it got old fast.

-While Jekyll could handle basic JavaScript, integrating modern frameworks or libraries felt clunky.
-I wanted better TypeScript support and modern tooling.
+Jekyll handles basic JavaScript fine, but integrating modern frameworks or libraries?
+Clunky.
+I wanted better TypeScript support and wasn’t getting it.

-Liquid templating, while powerful, felt restrictive compared to component-based approaches.
-I found myself writing repetitive code and struggling with complex data transformations.
+Powerful enough for what it does, but restrictive compared to component-based approaches.
+I found myself writing repetitive code and fighting with complex data transformations.

-Build times were getting longer, and I wanted better control over bundle optimization and code splitting.
+Performance wasn’t terrible, but I wanted more control over bundle optimization and code splitting.

 Astro’s “islands architecture” means you only ship JavaScript when you actually need it.
-Perfect for a portfolio site that’s mostly static content.
+For a mostly-static portfolio?
+Perfect.

 ---